arangodb/docs/3.10/programs-arangod-rocksdb.md

 This flag specifies whether or not to validate the sst files present in the database directory provided on startup.
-If set to true, during startup, all the sst files in `engine-rocksdb` of the database directory will be checked for validation and then the execution will be finished, so this parameter treats the server startup as a means to execute the file validation as a tool and then stop execution.
+If set to true, during startup, all the SST files in `engine-rocksdb` of the database directory will be checked for potential corruption and errors.
+The server process will stop after the check and return an exit code of `0` if the validation was successful, or a non-zero exit code if there is an error in any of the SST files.
 Default: false.

 ### Miscellaneous